 - 5.1.2.11.
 The ADS shall signal its operational status if required by applicable laws. - 5.1.2.12.
 Pursuant to a passenger request under para.
 5.2.4.1., the ADS shall bring the vehicle to a safe stop.
 17 - 5.1.2.14.
 The ADS shall have strategies in place to appropriately detect and respond to instructions from road safety agents. - 5.1.3.
 ADS Performance of the DDT under Critical Traffic Scenarios - 5.1.3.1.
-The requirements for DDT performance under nominal scenarios shall continue to apply during critical scenarios as far as is reasonably practicable under the specific circumstances with the aim of minimising overall safety risks. - 5.1.3.1.2.
-[Even when a collision cannot be avoided, the ADS shall mitigate the [harm/adverse consequences/damage] from the collision as feasible as possible. (e.g. Reduction of collision speed)] - 5.1.3.2.
+The requirements for DDT performance under nominal scenarios shall continue to apply during critical scenarios as far as is reasonably practicable under the specific circumstances with the aim of minimising overall safety risks. - 5.1.3.2.
+When a collision cannot be avoided, the ADS shall aim to mitigate its severity. - 5.1.3.2.
 In the event of a collision involving the ADS vehicle, if required to stop by applicable law, the ADS shall stop or fall back to an MRC as appropriate.
 During this process the user may initiate deactivation of the ADS if the design of the ADS allows. - 5.1.3.2.1.
 The ADS shall not resume travel unless: - (a) The safe operational state of the ADS vehicle has been verified, and - (b) It is permissible under the applicable law. - 5.1.3.2.2.
 Notwithstanding para.
 5.1.3.2.1.(a), if the collision occurred while an ADS feature of type 2 was active, when directed by a road safety agent, the ADS shall move the vehicle unless the ADS determines that the manoeuvre poses an unreasonable safety risk or is not technically possible due to damage.

 Alternatively, the safety case shall describe how the road safety agent's instructions will be complied with in such circumstances. - 5.1.4.
 ADS Performance of the DDT under Failure Scenarios - 5.1.4.1.
 The requirements for DDT performance under nominal scenarios shall continue to apply during failure scenarios as far as is reasonably practicable under the specific circumstances with the aim of minimising overall safety risks. - 5.1.4.2.
 [The ADS shall detect faults, malfunctions, and abnormalities that compromise its capability to perform the DDT within the ODD.] - 5.1.4.3.
-In response to a fault, the ADS shall either: - (a) Execute a fallback response and prohibit activation of the impacted feature(s) if the fault prevents the ADS from performing the DDT in accordance with the requirements of 5.1., or
+In response to a fault, the ADS shall either:

-&lt;sup>17 Para.
+17 Para.
 5.2.4.1.: "The ADS shall provide the passenger(s) with means to request to stop the vehicle."